Dr. Tim’s Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The sixth ingredient includes herring meal, another protein-rich meat concentrate.
+The sixth ingredient is herring meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

-The seventh item is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The seventh ingredient includes tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.